 In their report, Ecosulis considered and suggested possible approaches that Bristol could take for Ecological Network modelling.
 Standard approaches focused on habitat composition and connectivity, while a pioneering approach encouraged integrating technology and ecology advance together for more ‘active’ models.

 The working group agreed that a pioneered new approach is the goal, but standard modelling with additional data layers must first be undertaken.
-This first phase is being commissioned by Bristol City Council and subject to the appointment of a contractor.
+This first phase has been commissioned by Bristol City Council.
 A completed model and public ecological network map are hoped to be ready for Autumn 2022.
 Once ready, this will then be followed by the next phase of analysis and data collection to start understanding gaps and opportunities in the existing ecological network.

 The Wildlife Index is intended to provide a 'state of nature' in Bristol - a biodiversity baseline to measure progress against OCEES targets.
 The index will consist of data for a combination of individual species and species assemblages, predominantly collected through standardised methods developed through national and local monitoring schemes.

 The Index is a local version of the Living Planet Index.
 It seeks to include data for species that are:

 - representative of the Bristol urban environment and the variety of habitats found within the City’s boundaries

 - of conservation concern, such as BAP species and those on red lists

 - non-native invasive species that are considered a potential threat to biodiversity